TexasWaller CountyCourt Process

 1. Arraignment (First Appearance)

 • When it happens: The arraignment is usually your first court appearance, occurring within a few weeks of your arrest.
-The specific date and time will be on your release paperwork or summons.
+You will receive a notice of the court date.

-• Entering a plea: You will be asked to enter a plea of "guilty," "not guilty," or "no contest."
-It is generally advisable to plead not guilty at this stage.
-This preserves your rights and allows your attorney to investigate the case and negotiate with the prosecution.
+• Entering a plea: You will be asked to enter a plea of guilty, not guilty, or no contest.
+It is generally advisable to plead not guilty at this stage, regardless of the circumstances.
+This allows you time to review the evidence and explore your options.

 • Getting a court-appointed attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation and determine if you qualify.
-Even if you are considering hiring a private attorney, it's worth exploring this option initially, as it can provide immediate legal guidance.
+The judge will assess your financial situation to determine your eligibility.

 2. Pre-Trial Hearings